MattiasKallio/snillrik-settings/README.md

 In themes like the Twentytwentytwo it's really hard to find the link to the customizer.
 This adds it under Appearance, ...where he belongs!

 == Changelog ==

+1.1.4 -2023-03-29
+Had to be able to turn off the admin toolbar in frontend, but show it for a couple of roles.
+So added a setting for that.

+1.1.3 -2023-03-27
+Added a link to the settings page in the plugins page.

+1.1.2 -2023-03-27
+Added a setting for using the logo set in the customizer as login logo.

 1.1.1
 Fixed som bugs settings did not save properly.